docs.rodeo

 }

-3. Save the file inside your styles folder with a filename of style.css.
+3. Save the file in the styles folder with the filename style.css.

 <link href="styles/style.css" rel="stylesheet" />